- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 The EonStor GSe 3024 NAS device is often used for centralized file sharing, data backup, and data protection purposes.
 It provides a reliable and scalable storage solution for businesses that require efficient data management and access across their network.

-Although NAS EonStor GSe 3024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GSe 3024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -